Skip to content

 import "expo-router/entry";

-Also, update your package.json to use this entry point:
+Also, update your package.json to use the corresponding entry point:

 {